mmcc007/todo/README.md

 #  CICD for Flutter

 CICD is 'Continous Interation and Continous Delivery'.
-It is the idea of allowing developers to focus on developing and reducing time spent on repetitive tasks, such as testing and delivery thru automation.
+It is the idea of allowing developers to focus on developing and reducing time spent on repetitive tasks, such as testing and delivery, using automation.
 For more details see ([CICD](https://en.wikipedia.org/wiki/CI/CD)).

-This is a slightly opinionated approach to CICD that seems to match well with Flutter.
+This particular implementation of CICD is a slightly opinionated approach to CICD that seems to work well with Flutter.

 The idea of this implementation of CICD is to do all development in a `dev` branch and when ready for beta, do a beta release